andy-page-developer/Blogger-Compact-Dashboard/README.md

 **Version History**

+Version 0.92
+- Reduced the space between post title and row separator bar
+- Reduced left padding of each row

 Version 0.91
 - Removed Thumnnail to increase space for article tites
 - Increased font size of the Draft label